 But one area has suffered dramatically: live sports.
 While content owners have pushed archive footage and content in a virtual magazine format to keep fans engaged, with no live sports to watch, fans have questioned why they’re paying for something they can’t experience.
-In fact, many subscribers have canceled or paused their live sports subscriptions.
-How quickly they return will depend on a number of factors.
+Many subscribers have canceled or paused their live sports subscriptions.
+How quickly they return will depend on several factors.

 While the absence of in-venue crowds will undoubtedly change the live sports experience, there’s an opportunity for broadcasters to demonstrate their creativity by finding new ways to keep sports fans streaming the game fully immersed in the action.

-This is where OTT stands apart because the underlying technologies naturally allow for a more interactive experience.
-OTT providers could offer some form of sentiment capture such as “likes” and comments, which is fed back into the broader viewing experience.
-This is similar to how popular mobile live streaming apps communicate viewership and popularity back to viewers during the shared experience.
-Another possibility is for OTT providers to give viewers the option to allow their device’s camera to be used to capture and share their reactions to what’s happening on the screen.
+OTT stands apart because the underlying technologies naturally allow for a more interactive experience.
+OTT providers could offer some form of sentiment capture, such as “likes” and comments, which is fed back into the broader viewing experience.
+This is similar to how popular mobile live-streaming apps communicate viewership and popularity back to viewers during the shared experience.
+Another possibility is for OTT providers to allow viewers to use their device’s camera to capture and share their reactions to what’s happening on the screen.

-At Super Bowl LIV earlier this year, multi-angle playback powered by Verizon’s 5G Ultra Wideband network enabled the viewer in the stadium to see the game from any number of angles.
-Features like this also have the potential to dramatically enhance the in-home viewing experience.
+At Super Bowl LIV earlier this year, multi-angle playback powered by Verizon’s 5G Ultra Wideband network enabled the viewer in the stadium to see the game from any angle.
+Features like this also have the potential to enhance the in-home viewing experience dramatically.